Pauliceia/database/README.md

 ## 4. Import streets_pilot_area

-1. Follow the instructions listed on the first section above in order to fix the streets_pilot_area (Shapefile).
+1. If you did not fix the Shapefile, then follow the instructions listed on the first section above in order to fix the streets_pilot_area (Shapefile).

-2. Import the streets_pilot_area (Shapefile) in the database using ogr2ogr.
+2. Import the streets_pilot_area (Shapefile) in the database using ogr2ogr using the following instructions.

 The following command imports the 'streets_pilot_area.shp' file in PostgreSQL database, using 'id' as the primary key (i.e. FID).
 The generated table is called 'streets_pilot_area_new_version'.